Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

 - Language is perhaps the most specialized and refined of our higher functions.
 It’s unique in that only humans possess a true and elaborate language system.
 - Language input can be auditory (speech), visual (text), or tactile (braille).
 - Language processing is lateralized to the left-hemisphere regions surrounding the Sylvian fissure.
-- Aphasia: a broad term referring to the collective deficits in language comprehension and production.
+- *Aphasia*: a broad term referring to the collective deficits in language comprehension and production.
 - Review of Broca’s aphasia (speech, syntax, and grammar problems), Wernicke’s aphasia (language comprehension problems), and conduction aphasia (problems repairing their own speech errors).
 ![Figure 11.5](figure11-5.png)
 - The historic Wernicke-Lichtheim model of language can account for many forms of aphasia, but it doesn’t explain others and it doesn’t fit with our most current knowledge of language.